DreymaR/BigBagKbdTrixPKL/README.md

     - These can be in the LayStack files for quick layout tweaks, or in a dedicated [Remap file][MapIni].

 **Techy tips for EPKL:**
+* EPKL is Viper approved!
+One of the fastest typists in the world has tested it and found it responsive enough.
+    - If you type above around 150 Words Per Minute, some pace smoothing may occur.
+This shouldn't be a problem, mostly.
 * EPKL, being portable, doesn't need an install with admin rights to work.
 You must still be allowed to run programs.
 * I usually put a shortcut to EPKL.exe in my [Start Menu "Startup" folder][StrtUp] so it starts on logon, per user.
 * EPKL can also easily be used with the [PortableApps.com][PrtApp] menu by putting its folder in a `C:\PortableApps` folder.